ovh/docs/pages/platform/ai/deploy_guide_06_billing_concept/guide.en-gb.md

 Billing principle is quite simple, you select the amount of compute resource (CPUs or GPUs) you would like to work with and pay only for this.

+We **do not provide** a pay-per-call pricing so far.

 **Included** in AI Deploy resources:

 - AI Deploy managed service (zero infrastructure to manage).
 - Dedicated CPU/GPU compute resources (based on the selected amount).
-- Ephemeral local storage (size depends on the selected compute resources).
-- Workspace storage when app is running.
+- Ephemeral storage when app is running (storage space related to compute resources sizing).
 - Ingress/Egress network traffic.
 - Monitoring tool and live metrics (Grafana).

-**Optional** with AI Deploy:
+**Optional**, not included with AI Deploy:

 - Remote storage space, based on OVHcloud Object Storage pricing.
-- For this optional Object Storage, Egress traffic.
+- For this optional Object Storage, Egress traffic when communicated outside OVHcloud
-- Saved workspace storage.
-First 10GB are free.
+- Private Docker registry if any.

 Visual explanations about paid items: